intave/documentation/mechanics/checks-04-clickpatterns.md

 detections.

 ### Issues
-ClickPatterns is highly experimental currently and may produce false detections.
-Additionally, unnatural clicking techniques like "butterfly clicking" or "drag clicking"/"mouse abuse" may get detected.
+ClickPatterns is currently unstable, just use it for testing purposes.